czi-catalystproject/hub-champion-training/episodes/transfer_data.md

 <br>

-What do you do?
+What should you do?

 1. Enter your GitHub username and Personal Access Token as requested, then click *Save my login temporarily*
 1. Click *Cancel*, open a Terminal, enter the command `gh-scoped-creds` and follow the prompt

 :::{dropdown} Solution

-The correct answer is 2.
+The correct answer is 2 – never enter your GitHub credentials (GitHub password, personal access tokens or otherwise) on any kind of shared infrastructure (e.g. private and public cloud, HPC, any remote machine) as this information will be at risk.

 :::